How to Customize Django Admin Dashboard Site Panel?

-Let’s say you want to add the email ID in the user profile from Django User modal.
+Let’s say you want to add the email ID in the user profile from the Django User modal.
 Here is the sample code.

 from django.contrib import admin from .models import ProfileModel @admin.register(ProfileModel) class ProfileAdmin(admin.ModelAdmin): list_display = [field.name for field in ProfileModel._meta.get_fields()] list_display.append('email') def email(self, obj): return obj.user.email

 It will append the field “email” to the “ProfileModel” in your Django admin.

 Note: The name of the function and field should be the same.